cryptomcgrath/blueflux/README.md

 # blueflux
-Ultra lightweight flux like UDF framework for Android
+Ultra lightweight "flux like UDF framework" for Android uses Kotlin and rxjava2